siyuan-bruce/siyuan-bruce.github.io/homepage.md

   </div>
 </div>

+## Advertisement
+The HKUST School of Business and Management is currently seeking research assistants for projects in FinTech and RegTech.
+We welcome applications from individuals with expertise in central bank digital currencies or large language models.
+Successful candidates will have the opportunity to be supervised by esteemed SBM Professors, such as Prof. Kar Yan Tam and Prof. Yi Yang, among others.
+Please send your CVs to sbmrarecruit@ust.hk, highlighting your relevant research experience.

 ## **Research Interests**
 - **IT Infrastructure (Blockchain)**: Token-based Platforms, Central Bank Digital Currency, Token Economy
 - **Software Management**: Software Development